Poojitha1008/TREDENCE-Assignment/README.md

 - State is a simple dictionary that flows through the graph
 - Execution is synchronous; for async/background tasks, see "Future Improvements"

-Enjoy building with this minimal but powerful workflow engine!